martins-jean/PostgreSQL-database-design-for-marketing-campaign-data/README.md

   2. Split the data into three DataFrames: one related to client data, another to campaign data, and the third referring to macroeconomics. <br>
   3. Rename the columns to more descriptive names. <br>
   4. Replacing the values in many columns and creating new columns in the campaign DataFrame. <br>
-  5. Save each DataFrame into its separate csv file.
+  5. Save each DataFrame into its separate csv file. <br>
 </details>

 <details>